 Magnolia is about a bunch of messed-up LA residents whose unhappy lives interconnect, sort of.
 Sound like Robert Altman's Short Cuts?
 Sure, but Anderson is after some other idea – something about the sins of the fathers being visited on the sons, I guess, since nearly every character in the film is either a father who has treated his children… read more!

-Terrific character study starring Catalina Saavedra as Raquel, the live-in domestic servant for a rich but likable family in Santiago, Chile.
+A terrific character study starring Catalina Saavedra as Raquel, the live-in domestic servant for a rich but likable family in Santiago, Chile.
 Recently turning 41, and having been in the employ of the family for twenty years, Raquel is becoming like an old cat: possessive, territorial, and very, very grumpy.
-She even picks and chooses which of the four kids to… read more!
+She even picks and chooses which of the four kids… read more!

 The Coen Brothers play it (comparatively) straight this time around, with a somber black and white noir about a nondescript barber named Ed (Billy Bob Thornton) living in a small California town in 1949, who decides to take a chance in life by investing in a get-rich-quick scheme involving the burgeoning dry cleaning industry.
 In order to raise the capital… read more!

-Typically quirky, deadpan, seriocomic portrait of losers living on the edge, from a man who has forged his career out of such films: Finland's Aki Kaurismäki.
+Quirky, deadpan, seriocomic portrait of losers living on the edge, from a man who has forged a career out of making such portraits: Finland's Aki Kaurismäki.
 Though perhaps best compared to American filmmaker Jim Jarmusch in terms of his pacing and style, Kaurismäki is little-known outside of Europe; perhaps his films' dour wit rarely translates into dollar signs for US… read more!